lesswind/OTP/2DS_Cubic.md

 **THIS IS COMPLETELY UNTESTED - THE ONLY AVAILABLE REGION ATM IS US**

 **The steps here are the same as on the old 3ds.
-You must have gone through initial format, do not format on a version below 6.0.0 or you will not be able to complete the setup process.**
+You must have gone through initial setup, do not format on a version below 6.0.0 or you will not be able to complete the setup process.**

 ## What You Need